zdaraoui2/virtual-tutor-prototype/README.md

 # Virtual Tutor App

-This project is a prototype of a **Virtual Tutor** application built using [React](https://reactjs.org/), [Vite](https://vitejs.dev/), and runs on the [Bun](https://bun.sh/) JavaScript runtime.
-The application aims to provide students with a platform to ask tailored questions related to their course modules, leveraging a Large Language Model (LLM) to generate personalised and meaningful responses.
+This project is a proof of concept prototype of a **Virtual Tutor** application built using [React](https://reactjs.org/), [Vite](https://vitejs.dev/), and runs on the [Bun](https://bun.sh/) JavaScript runtime.
+The application aims to provide students with a platform to ask tailored questions related to their course modules.
+It uses GPT-4 along with a customised prompt to be able to answer questions specific to a module.

 ## Features